 They are not the first band to keep the origin of their name a secret, but Las Vegas band Imagine Dragons have definitely turned their name into a game.

 They hit it big in 2013-2013 with “Radioactive” and “It’s Time,” (from NIGHT VISIONS) and naturally fans wanted to know the origin of the name.

 It suggests a fantasy or children's book, but the band members have continued to say that the name is an anagram.
-That is a a word, phrase, or name formed by rearranging the letters of another, such as cinema, formed from iceman.
+That is a word, phrase, or name formed by rearranging the letters of another, such as cinema, formed from iceman.

 Fans have come up with lots of possibilities by playing Scrabble with the letters.
 Someone even ran “Imagine Dragons” through an anagram generator and got more than 107,000 different combinations of words.
 How about “Adorning Images,” “A Roaming Design” or “Radioman Egg Sin?”

-People have guessed that it was "ragged insomnia" because the band added that to their "On Top of the World." music video.
+People have guessed that it was "ragged insomnia" because the band added that to their "On Top of the World" music video.

 The band has not confirmed or denied any guesses like "A Gemini So Grand," "Roman’s Big Angie" or "God Is in the manger."

 “I really liked ‘God Is In The Manger,’” said guitarist Wayne Sermon.
 “That one put me in some contemplation.
 The truth of the matter is all of them are better band names than Imagine Dragons.
-We probably should have went with one of those.”
+We probably should have gone with one of those.”

-There is a good possibility that the whole anagram explanation is a hoax, or that the real basis for the name is not all that interesting.
+There is a good possibility that the whole anagram explanation is a hoax, or that the real basis for the name is not that interesting.